 Called ''protean and refined'' by the New York Times, Shteinberg recorded for the Israeli ''Voice of Music'' radio station, the NPR, the Bavarian Radio, Summit Records and Sono Luminus labels and the Yamaha Disklavier; collaborated with members of the New York Philharmonic and the cellists Han-Na Chang and Natalia Gutman.

 Besides solo and chamber music performances, Shteinberg frequently appears with concert-lectures; he also plays harpsichord and period pianos.
 His interest in new music has led to world premieres and numerous commissions.

 Dmitri Shteinberg is a prizewinner in twenty competitions worldwide, including the first prize in ''Citta de Senigallia'' international piano competition in Italy.
 In the United States, he won the Naomi Foundation Competition and the Artists International Debut Award, and received the Salon De Virtuosi Fellowship Grant.

 A native of Moscow, Dmitri Shteinberg studied at the Gnessin Special School of Music under Anna Kantor, teacher of Evgeny Kissin.
 His later teachers include Victor Derevianko and Nina Svetlanova, both students of Heinrich Neuhaus.
 Shteinberg holds a Doctorate from the Manhattan School of Music, and is currently an Artist Teacher of Piano at the University of North Carolina School of the Arts.
-His former students received scholarships at numerous prestigious schools, including Manhattan School of Music, Eastman, the Oberlin Conservatory and the Hartt School of Music.
+His former students received scholarships at numerous prestigious schools, including Manhattan School of Music, Eastman, the Cleveland Institute of Music, the Oberlin Conservatory and the Hartt School of Music.
 He is also on faculty at the Green Mountain Chamber Music Festival in Burlington, VT.